mantidproject/documents/Design/Instrument-2.0/milestone1.md

 1. Scanning addition prototype.
 How bad will the performance be the event-based time positioning be?
 (Martyn Gigg)
 1. Investigate standards for binary file formats for the IDF HDF5/VTK etc (Pete/Andrei)
 1. Investigate how other projects, namely [McStas](http://www.mcstas.org/download/components/) and [McVine](https://github.com/mcvine/resources/blob/master/instruments/ARCS/resources/ARCS.xml) describes complex components (Owen Arnold)
+1. Prototype routing the l1 and l2 fetching via a vector.
+Try eagerly populating the vectors.
+What is the effect on performance for one or more of our system tests.
+A second step may be to determine the cost of invalidating/recalculating the l1 and l2's.
+(Owen?)

+##Internal Geometry Use-cases##

+This section aims to answer what the internal API calls of geometry related code are within Mantid.
+We are specifically looking at instrument related geometry calls.

+##External Geometry Use-cases##

+This section aims to answer what are instrument scientists currently accessing via geometry?
+What do they need to access in future?

 ##How Other Projects Describe Components##